 Alchemy Is Magic: Sabrewulf's new arms in KI 2013 were made through alchemical processes.
 His stage is even called "Alchemical Lab."

-Body Horror: Not only is he forced to transform into a werewolf due to Lycanthropy, he lost both arms to another champion (possibly Orchid), in his first tournament.
+Body Horror: Not only is he forced to transform into a werewolf due to Lycanthropy, he lost both arms to another champion (possibly Orchid or Glacius), in his first tournament.
 After that, Ultratech figured he could be a powerful pawn for them and built him a new pair of robotic arms and some internal machinery.
 Once he embraced his inner beast, however, he forcibly rips out his arms and artificial organs with his teeth, and is forced to use agonizing alchemical surgery to regrow them, becoming addicted to his supernatural painkillers in the process.

 Butt Monkey: He got the crap beaten out of him in the tournament and was then experimented upon for his failure.
 He even gets possessed by Gargos, as he tries to kill Orchid.